Chris Korda: Musical work

-Korda's musical career is deeply intertwined with her activism.
-Korda began experimenting with electronic music in the late 1980s, using synthesizers and computer software to create innovative soundscapes.
-As an electronic/techno musician, Korda has released several LPs, singles, and EPs.
-Notable albums include Six Billion Humans Can't Be Wrong (1999), The Man of the Future (2003), and Akoko Ajeji (2019).
+Korda began experimenting with electronic music in the late 1980s, using synthesizers and computer software.
+Her albums include Six Billion Humans Can't Be Wrong (1999), The Man of the Future (2003), and Akoko Ajeji (2019).

 Korda toured Europe with the album The Man of the Future, released in 2003 by the German electronic music record label International Deejay Gigolo Records.
 Korda has performed at numerous electronic music festivals and events worldwide, including the Sonar Music Festival in Barcelona in 2001.
 Korda's live performances often feature the use of her own software.

 Software development

-In addition to her artistic and musical endeavors, Korda is a software developer.
 In 2008, Korda designed Fractice, a fractal renderer.
 She is also the inventor of music software such as Waveshop (2013), a bit-perfect lossless free audio editor, and ChordEase (2014), a free software tool that simplifies playing notes on any MIDI instrument.
 ChordEase was presented at the 2015 International Conference on New Interfaces for Musical Expression.

-Artistic style and techniques

-Korda's artistic style is characterized by a blend of performance art, electronic music, and software development.
-Technologically adept, Korda frequently incorporates custom software and advanced production techniques into her music.
-The provocative and often controversial nature of Korda's work challenges societal norms and encourages critical thinking about environmental and political issues.